This paper is for an academic discussion and does not claim to issue religious edicts

 are medical causes for sexual dysfunction such as post surgery, certain medications, drug and alcohol abuse, diseases such

-as Parkinson disease, endocrine disorders,
+as Parkinson disease, and endocrine disorders.

 can be used when the problem is due to hormonal imbalance.
 Surgical treatment is used for erectile dysfunction.